EthanCai/programming-learning-notes/projects-part-4.md

 - [Go: Gor](https://github.com/buger/gor): Gor is a simple http traffic replication tool written in Go.
 Its main goal is to replay traffic from production servers to staging and dev environments.
+- [Go: Goreplay](https://github.com/buger/goreplay): GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 - [C: TCPCopy](https://github.com/session-replay-tools/tcpcopy): TCPCopy is a TCP stream replay tool to support real testing of Internet server applications.
 - [Go: Toxy](https://github.com/h2non/toxy): Hackable HTTP proxy to simulate server failure scenarios and unexpected network conditions